DIY Website Builders: Are They Easy to Use?

 DIY website builders are a way for regular people to design and build their own websites without using code.
 Technological knowhow is no longer an obstacle to you getting online, whether you’re an entrepreneur or a hobbyist.

-They’re being used more and more people.
+They’re being used by more and more people.
 Industry leader Wix now has over 119 million registered users, over 3 million of who are paying customers.
-That’s a whole lot of websites.
+That’s a whole lot of building websites.

 This piece will cover everything you need to know about DIY website builders — what they are, what they’re capable of, and which one is the best fit for you (if you want to give one a try).